 For example, if you were creating a composite contract for interface versioning you would have two contracts; one for the server with the updated interface and one for the client using the legacy interface.
 The file name for the server's contract is r2e2.wsd1 and the contract for the client is r2e1.wsd1.
 For simplicity, they are located in the same directory as the composite contract.
-The composite contract importing both versions of the interface is shown in Example 98 on page 243.
+The composite contract importing both versions of the interface is shown in Example 84.

-Example 98.
+Example 84.
 Composite WSDL